nupurkapoor/spa-todo-backbonejs-parse/supporting-doc.md

 ### Backbone.Model

+* First and foremost a Model is a data container.
 * In the context of Backbone.js, the Model is a place where we keep our data.
 * Models represent the domain-specific knowledge and data in an application.
 Think of this as being a ‘type’ of data you can model like a User, Photo, or Todo note.
 Models can notify observers when their state changes.